manniL/association-manager/idea.md

   * Conditions to update member roles (e.g. after 1 year, or certain age)
   * Start for Fiscal Year
   * Prorate mid-year/month/... joiners
+  * Set up timezone to use for all dates

 more: